 William and Eric Sempe have also brought their own magic to the album with original tracks such as Keep on Dreaming and Red Snow with collaboration with Jeanne King

 Sally offers many tips to fellow authors on marketing their work, as well as promoting them on her site in Sally’s Cafe and Bookstore.
 Rather than trying to explain, just click on this link.

 In addition to much useful information on the site itself, Sally is a writer of many books.
 Look here:

-Check out her books and reviews page for 2017—including reviews, more buy links, etc.
+Check out her books and reviews page for 2019—including reviews, more buy links, etc.

-Her current books available on Amazon, the Moyhill (get there via links from here) site and Smashwords.
+Her current books available on Amazon, the Moyhill site and Smashwords.

 All except for Just Food for Health are available in E-versions for most readers.
 You can buy all her books from her own bookstore at the Moyhill site but also on